The Best Kid-Friendly Cafes in Sydney

 Pages Cafe, West Ryde: Part of the Koorong bookshop at West Ryde, children can play in an enclosed playground after enjoying a great value-for-money menu.

-Avalon On The Beach, Avalon: Definitely a local pick!
+Beachhouse, Avalon: Definitely a local pick!
 The views are spectacular and it’s super bright and airy!
-The Little Nippers kids’ menu is seasonal, simple, fresh and locally sourced.
-Check out the time we had when we visited recently- it’ll make you want to drive over there now!
+The kids’ menu is seasonal, simple, fresh and locally sourced.
+Oh and kids eat for $5 every night!
+Find out more here.

 Flying Fox Cafe, Mona Vale: This gem is conveniently adjacent to the flying fox playground.
 It’s open, and the kids menu is perfect for quick bite before more playtime.
 We absolutely love it.